Learn About Requirements for Medicaid in Mississippi

 What are the Medicaid application guidelines in Mississippi?

 The Medicaid application guidelines in Mississippi are simple, as there is one single application.
 When a petitioner applies for Medicaid, he or she will simultaneously be applying for FFM benefits as well.
 MS Medicaid application guidelines allow the applicant to apply for Medicaid benefits online, in person at a Medicaid office, by fax or by mail.
 The quickest way for a candidate to receive a determination on benefits is to file the application online.
 Applicants need to have their Social Security number or document numbers for legal immigrants and the dates of birth for every person in a household applying for benefits.
 Applicants interested in finding out if they meet all Medicaid eligibility requirements must also provide their employer and income information.
 If an applicant is already receiving health coverage, he or she must provide any policy numbers for current health insurance.
-To learn more about application guidelines for Medicaid, download our complimentary guide.
+To learn more about application guidelines for Medicaid, download our free guide.